BartOtten/routex/USAGE.md

 end
 ```

 ## Preprocess routes with Routex

-`Routex` will preprocess any route wrapped -either direct or indirect- in a
+`Routex` will preprocess any route found inside a `preprocess_using` block,
+either directly or nested in other blocks such as `scope`.

-`preprocess_using` block.
-It uses the backend passed as the first argument.
+`preprocess_using` receives the backend module name as the first argument.
 This
-allows the use of multiple backends (e.g. to use different extensions for admin
+allows the use of distinct backends per `preprocess_using` block (e.g. to use
-routes)
+different extensions for admin routes)

 ```diff
 # file: router.ex